skorokithakis/netproxy/README.md

 netproxy
 ========

 netproxy is a Netflix/Hulu/Pandora/etc proxy in a box.
-Simply build the Docker image on a US server and set your computer's DNS server IP to it, and enjoy your favorite US-only sites.
+Simply build the Docker image on a US server, set your computer's DNS IP to it, and enjoy your favorite US-only sites.

 netproxy uses the excellent `tunlr-style-dns-unblocking` script to do the heavy lifting, calling it behind the scenes to set up a Docker container: